CEO & Co-founder

 Stewart Butterfield is the CEO and co-founder of Slack.
-Over the past 20 years, he has had a distinguished career as an entrepreneur, designer and technology leader, usually all at once.
+For more than 20 years, he has been an entrepreneur, designer and technology leader, usually all at once.

-Stewart has a Bachelor of Arts (Hons) in Philosophy from the University of Victoria and an MPhil in Philosophy from the University of Cambridge.
-He retains academic interests in cognitive science, economics, organizational psychology, and the history and philosophy of science.
+Stewart has a BA in Philosophy from the University of Victoria and a MPhil in Philosophy from the University of Cambridge.